Continuing on the topic of Knowledge, Standards and the Healthcare Crisis, I will now begin define what standards actually are.

 In the situation above, there is semantic confusion since the two software systems define excessive blood pressure using different terms (high blood pressure vs. hypertension).
 Syntax would be a problem if, for example, both systems used the term high blood pressure, but only one required that the three words be connected, i.e., "high_blood_pressure".

-Classifications and vocabulary terminology standards attempts to address these issues.
+Classifications and vocabulary terminology standards attempt to address these issues.

 VocabulariesTerminology vocabularies standards, on the other hand, often consist of "controlled vocabularies," which are similar to the Library of Congress Subject Headings used by most libraries cataloguing books.
 Another example is the Yellow Pages in the phone book where, for example, car dealerships are listed under "Automobiles" instead of "Cars" or "Dealerships."
 Automobiles is, therefore, the "controlled vocabulary" used by the yellow pages.